-The Performance Lab is a specialist space where dance majors can exercise and rehabilitate.
+The Cross Training Studio is a specialist space where dance majors can exercise and rehabilitate.
 Equipment and instructions are available for specific strength training, cardio, and stretching.
-All equipment, including foam rollers and yoga blankets, must remain in the Performance Lab and are not to be taken out for any reason.
-The Performance Lab is a code-protected space with access for Dance majors only.
-The door code to the Performance Lab is not to be shared with anyone outside of the department.
-No food or drink, except water, is allowed in the Performance Lab and dirty shoes and boots must be removed before entering the space.
-Students must complete the following three tasks BEFORE being granted access to the Performance Lab:
+Current equipment in the studio includes an elliptical, treadmill, bike, rower, weight bench, dumbbells, TRX System, ballet barre, etc. Any equipment such as foam rollers and yoga blankets that are removed and used in a class, must be returned to their original locations.
+The Cross Training Studio is MCard accessable for Dance majors only.
+No food or drink, except water, is allowed in the Studio and dirty shoes and boots must be removed before entering the space.